FedCampus/FedCampus-FLplatform/fedml-platform/readme/android-platform/subwork_sichang.md

     - Tried saving model parameters in the background Flower process using a custom `Strategy`, but it does not work because `django.core.exceptions.AppRegistryNotReady: Apps aren't loaded yet.`.
-    - Spawn a new process for each server requested, spawn a thread to monitor it so that it could save the parameters to DB.
+    - Spawn a new process for each server requested.
+        - Spawn a thread to monitor it so that it could save the parameters to DB.
+        - Restore old parameters from DB at Flower server start.

 ## Up till 2023/4/21